Citrous17/Physicians-And-Mentors/README.md

 #### Option 2: (OUTSIDE OF CONTAINER BASH) OR run this to pull to local db from the heroku database
 '''
 ./pullDB_heroku.sh
 '''
-* if the heroku API token is expired, run:
-'''
-heroku auth:create
-'''

 ## To connect to existing container's command line / bash, wether its running or not, run this script: